BenjiJackson1/startup/notes.md

 ## 7. Midterm Preparation

 - Come back to: promise
+- To declare the document type as HTML, you use the <!DOCTYPE html> declaration at the very beginning of your HTML document.
+- HTML opening tags:
+  - paragrah: <p>
+  - ordered list: <ol>
+  - unordered list: <ul>
+  - second level heading: <h2>
 - The "-la" in ls allows you to see even hidden files
 - Web certificates are necessary to use HTTPS
 - DNS records that will map domain names to IP addresses (A records) or